ahalekelly/Dettlaff-STM/knowledge.md

-Important Instruction: After every file change, do a git commit that where the commit message starts with "cb: " which stands for codebuff and then a short description of the change.

 This project is to port the Dettlaff Flywheel Nerf Blaster Controller code from ESP32 Arduino to the STM32 Betaflight HA The original ESP32 Arduino code is in the Dettlaff directory, it's a read-only Github Submodule The WiFi functionality will be dropped